julyndav/Online_Store/README.md

 ### Steps that will be taken in the analysis:
 ●	Utilized Python to aggregate, clean, extract, visualize and explore the company’s data<br>
-●	Prioritize hypothese using two separate framework models and how priotization changes between the two.
+●	Prioritize hypothese using two separate framework models and how priotization changes between the two.<br>
 ●	Apply A/B testing to the models and determine the best hypothese

 The analsys will incorporate cummalitive averages, exploring outliers and looking at conversion rates.